We Deliver Tomorrow’s Proven Geothermal Technology – TODAY!

 Thermal Energy Storage.
 It’s that simple.
 Most of us have dreamed on a hot summer day that it would be nice if we could experience a little bit of last winter’s cold, or that we could use some of last summer’s heat when arctic cold fronts march across the continent in January.
 It’s like the old ice houses from the 19th century, when ice blocks were cut from the ponds and stored in insulated sheds until the summer, when the ice was sold in the cities.
 We now have the technology to store seasonal heat and cold in the ground.
 While it is feasible to construct large underground pits or tanks to store thermal energy, normally the Earth itself is used as the storage medium – because it’s free!

-Click on the links to the right of this page to learn about the two most commonly used means of storing seasonal thermal energy for building heating and cooling.
+Click on the links below to learn about the two most commonly used means of storing seasonal thermal energy for building heating and cooling.